tirimatangi/CoFSM/README.md

     Note that this does not deallocate the data storage of the event as it will be reused.
     After destroy(), the event becomes empty in the sense that is has neither name nor valid data.
 - `template<class T> T& operator>>(T*& p)` <br>
     `T* pT; event >> pT;` gets pointer to the object of type T living in the storage space of the event.
-See the examples above.
+See the examples above. <br>
+    This is a type safe way to get access to the object in the storage.
+    If the type of the object is `T`, then the type of the pointer on the right side of `>>` must be `T*`.
+    If it is not, `std::runtime_exception` will be thrown.
 - `void reserve(std::size_t size)` Ensures that the capacity of the storage space is at least `size` bytes.
 - `std::size_t capacity()` returns the cacpcity of the storage space in bytes.
 - `void clear()` Sets the capacity of the storage space to zero and deallocates the buffer.
 This operation may be needed if a single event uses a massive amount of memory, which is an overkill for the other events which will later be places in the same storage.
 But normally this is not needed.